Psychology: Worker health, safety, and wellbeing

-Interventions that improve climates are a way to address accidents and violence.
-Interventions that reduce stress at work or provide employees with tools to better manage it can help in areas where stress is an important component.
+Interventions that improve climates can help address accidents and violence.
+Interventions that reduce work-related stress or provide employees with tools to manage it better can help in areas where stress is a key factor.

-Industrial psychology became interested in worker fatigue during World War I, when government ministers in Britain were concerned about the impact of fatigue on workers in munitions factories but not other types of factories.
-In the U. K. some interest in worker well-being emerged with the efforts of Charles Samuel Myers and his National Institute of Industrial Psychology (NIIP) during the inter-War years.
-In the U. S. during the mid-twentieth century industrial psychologist Arthur Kornhauser pioneered the study of occupational mental health, linking industrial working conditions to mental health as well as the spillover of an unsatisfying job into a worker's personal life.
+Industrial psychology became interested in worker fatigue during World War I, when British government ministers were concerned about the impact of fatigue on workers in munitions factories but not in other types of factories.
+In the U.K., some interest in worker well-being emerged with the efforts of Charles Samuel Myers and his National Institute of Industrial Psychology (NIIP) during the inter-War years.
+In the U.S., during the mid-twentieth century, industrial psychologist Arthur Kornhauser pioneered the study of occupational mental health, linking industrial working conditions to mental health as well as the spillover of an unsatisfying job into a worker's personal life.
 Zickar accumulated evidence to show that "no other industrial psychologist of his era was as devoted to advocating management and labor practices that would improve the lives of working people."

 Occupational health psychology

-As interest in the worker health expanded toward the end of the twentieth century, the field of occupational health psychology (OHP) emerged.
+As interest in worker health expanded toward the end of the twentieth century, the field of occupational health psychology (OHP) emerged.
 OHP is a branch of psychology that is interdisciplinary.
 OHP is concerned with the health and safety of workers.
 OHP addresses topic areas such as the impact of occupational stressors on physical and mental health, mistreatment of workers (e.g., bullying and violence), work-family balance, the impact of involuntary unemployment on physical and mental health, the influence of psychosocial factors on safety and accidents, and interventions designed to improve/protect worker health.
 OHP grew out of health psychology, industrial and organizational psychology, and occupational medicine.
 OHP has also been informed by disciplines outside psychology, including industrial engineering, sociology, and economics.

 Research methods

-Quantitative psychological research lends itself to the statistical testing of hypotheses.
+Quantitative psychological research lends itself to statistical hypothesis testing.
 Although the field makes abundant use of randomized and controlled experiments in laboratory settings, such research can only assess a limited range of short-term phenomena.
 Some psychologists rely on less rigorously controlled, but more ecologically valid, field experiments as well.
 Other research psychologists rely on statistical methods to glean knowledge from population data.
 The statistical methods research psychologists employ include the Pearson product–moment correlation coefficient, the analysis of variance, multiple linear regression, logistic regression, structural equation modeling, and hierarchical linear modeling.
-The measurement and operationalization of important constructs is an essential part of these research designs.
+The measurement and operationalization of important constructs are essential parts of these research designs.

 Although this type of psychological research is much less abundant than quantitative research, some psychologists conduct qualitative research.
 This type of research can involve interviews, questionnaires, and first-hand observation.
 While hypothesis testing is rare, virtually impossible, in qualitative research, qualitative studies can be helpful in theory and hypothesis generation, interpreting seemingly contradictory quantitative findings, and understanding why some interventions fail and others succeed.